The best video conferencing software and apps make it simple and easy to connect online with friends, family, and co-workers.

 BlueJeans was founded in 2009 and has its headquarters in California.
 The company provides inter-operable cloud-based video conferencing platform.

 BlueJeans does not have a free tier but it does offer a 30-day free trial.
-There are three pricing tiers.
+There are three pricing tiers, starting with up to 50 attendees who can connect from any computer, iOS or Android device and all meetings include dial-in numbers.
+Additional plans include additional hours of recordings, a room system, and calendar support.

-Users do not have to sign up to an annual subscription with BlueJeans.
-The basic tier supports free phone audio in over 40 countries.
-BlueJeans also supports Dolby voice.
+BlueJeans provides free phone audio in over 40 countries and supports Dolby voice.
 This might suit users who are more concerned about video quality rather than the number of features included with the platform.

 Lifesize has three pricing tiers.
 There was no free tier, however that has changed with Lifesize Go, a completely free browser-based version of Lifesize’s service that allows users to host an unlimited number of video calls (plus screen sharing on desktop) with up to 8 participants, no caps on meeting length and no app downloads.